History of Glue : How it is Made, Types

 History of Glue

-There is no doubt that the invention of glue has made lives easier.
-Usage of glue as an adhesive is one of the methods that has been used since prehistoric times.
-Archaeological excavations have revealed stone tools with traces of glue made from birch bark tar used by Neanderthals.
-In this blog, let’s discuss the “glue history” and how the substance has evolved over the years.
+There is no doubt that the invention of adhesive has made lives easier.
+Usage of adhesive is one of the methods that has been used since prehistoric times.
+Archaeological excavations have revealed stone tools with traces of adhesive made from birch bark tar used by Neanderthals.
+In this blog, let’s discuss the “history of glue” and how the substance has evolved over the years.

 Using-Glue-for-School-Work